-DENTAL CROWNS AND BRIDGES
+DENTAL CROWNS AND BRIDGES in Muskegon

 Dental crowns and bridges are used to restore a tooth to full function, esthetics and health.
 If a tooth has a broken cusp or extensive decay, the common treatment is to remove the decay, reduce the tooth down to place a dental crown over the tooth like a thimble fits over the end of your finger.
 Today’s crowns are more commonly all porcelain crowns due to the esthetic and conservative nature of the materials.
 We are able to bond them to the tooth.
 In the past, we had to reduce a significant portion of the tooth to allow room to glue the crown on.
 Due to newer bonding techniques, we can keep the crown preparations more conservative.